 Are you wondering how to run a successful hair salon?
 It’s a mix of love for hairdressing, artistic flair, smart business thinking, and top-notch client service.

 It’s not just about jumping in blindly.
-Understanding the terrain will get you to your destination: a profitable salon business.
+Understanding the terrain will get you to your destination: a profitable hair salon business.

-If you’re all fired up to run a successful salon, this is for you.
+If you’re all fired up to run a successful hair salon, this is for you.
 Keep your passion burning, surround yourself with a zealous team, set achievable targets, and don a marketer’s hat.

-Whether you’ve already opened your doors or are still on the drawing board, this guide is your mentor in making your salon business a hit, particularly during the early and most uncertain years.
+Whether you’ve already opened your doors or are still on the drawing board, this guide is your mentor in making your hair salon business a hit, particularly during the early and most uncertain years.

 How to Run a Successful Hair Salon in 11 Actionable Steps